728x90

 I'd like to find source files (*.c, *.cpp, *.h) that contain in Linux/MinGW/Cygwin, and recursively in all sub directories.

-.
+My basic idea is using find and grep.
 However, building a regular expression that can check given file name is either *.c, *.cpp, or *.h isn't easy.
 Could you help me out?

 add a comment